MARKETNG 2506 - Building & Managing Brands

 identifying any problems/opportunities facing a brand.
 To assist in this, we have a survey framework for students to use (See MyUni for supporting documents and files), which will provide the information needed to complete the Brand development report.
 In groups of between 5 and 6 students, your task is as follows;

 · After Week 3, you will be given a list of 10 product/service categories.
-As a group, decide on which category you will base the survey on. · You will then need to modify the survey template (on MyUni called “Brand Survey Template”) to suit the product/service category.
-This will involve a number of things such as adding the relevant brand names.
+As a group, decide which category you will base the survey on. · You will need to modify the survey template (on MyUni called “Brand Survey Template”) to suit the product/service category.
+This will involve several things such as adding the relevant brand names.
 Of particular importance when making these modifications is the choice of attributes and benefits used to assess what is important to consumers when making a purchase decision (Question 9 in the template).
-The reason this is important is that it will guide the recommended positioning of the brand, which is the most important strategic part in building and managing a brand.
+The reason this is important is that it will guide the recommended positioning of the brand, which is the most important strategic part of building and managing a brand.

-· To assist in the selection of attributes and benefits, please consider the following.1.
+· To assist in selecting attributes and benefits, please consider the following.1.
 Using the means-end laddering technique on a small group before completing this will help you ascertain a list of attributes and benefits that are important when buying from the category.· Finally, you can add questions to the survey if you like, but please do not delete any.

 2. Consider the current and past advertising appeals of a number of brands in the category.
 These will give you an indication of the benefits promised and the attributes that give consumers a reason to believe the brand can deliver the benefit.

 3. You needto have a mix of functional, emotional, social and experiential benefits.
 A lot of groups get into trouble by only considering functional benefits.
 Remember, most people buy for the emotional, social and experiential benefits, but justify it through the functional.

 · A copy of your proposed survey in Microsoft Word or as a PDF and submitted to Turnitin with a 1 to 2-page justification for the attributes and benefits used in the survey.